-If selected for Theatri-gals, rehearsals will take place once a week up until the performance dates, from October 2012 through at least March 2013.
-There will be a performance in March/April 2013.
+If selected for Theatri-gals, rehearsals will take place once a week up until the performance dates, from October 2013 through April 2014.

 Please note: Girls will be expected to attend at least 80% of rehearsals to remain in this program.

-We are also looking for a few older girls to assist “behind the scenes”.
+We are also looking for a few Girl Scout Seniors/Ambassadors to assist “behind the scenes”.
 If interested, please contact Melanie for further information.